Sefford/kor/README.md

 can be to Cache, Network or other types of aynchronous running operations.
 By this, the UI layer is completely decoupled of the rest of the Model logic.

-A key feature of Kor is that any element of the model is fetched from a `Request` and by using the `Repositories`, the Model elements are single-instanced (the same object is returned always for the same unique ID) and updating the model is done automatically thanks to Java pointer to object features.
+A key feature of Kor is that any element of the model is fetched from an `Interactor` and by using the `Repositories`, the Model elements are single-instanced (the same object is returned always for the same unique ID) and updating the model is done automatically thanks to Java pointer to object features.

-### Providers
+### Executors

-The communication is done via executing those Requests which are Command patterns into a Provider element.
+The communication is done via executing those Interactors which are Command patterns into a Executor element.
 This is an execution queue abstracted, whose responsibility is to take the business decision on when to actually execute the command.

 The `Provider` interface provides ways to execute single or multiple requests.
 Again it is up to the concrete implementation of the `Provider` to encapsulate such decisions.

-### Requests
+### Delegates

-A `Request` is the equivalent of an `Interactor` in terms of functionality.
-The `Request` is characterized for definining two types of responses in the default implementation, a `Response` and an `Error`.
-Those are nothing more than messages that define the success or a failure of such `Request`.
+The `Delegate` is characterized for definining two types of responses in the default implementation, a `Response` and an `Error`.
+Those are nothing more than messages that define the success or a failure of such `Delegate`.

-A failure can happen by many reasons, being unexpectedly from an Exception of the program or by a controlled situation during the flow of the `Request`itself.
+A failure can happen by many reasons, being unexpectedly from an Exception of the program or by a controlled situation during the flow of the `Delegate` itself.
 However, a response gives the chance to provide a successful, but not satisfiable termination by means of `isSucess()` method.

 An external element of the architecture will be listening somehow for those responses, it is part of the contract.
 However it is not strongly bound, and depending on the requirements a Request sent by a component can be listened by a completely unrelated one.

 A typical Request should (but it is not enforced to) implement all these stages.
-In the case of a `NetworkRequest`:
+In the case of a `NetworkDelegate`:

 * **retrieveNetworkResponse:** In this stage the code belonging to fetch the information from the server, API or webservice.
 A successful completion of this stage should already generate a Response-type result with the results converted into POJO